snazzyatoms/Coffers/README.md

 Coffers now ships in two server-owner lines:

 - `Coffers.jar`
-  - intended for the modern line
+  - intended for the modern server line
   - built for the current Paper-focused codebase
-  - can run by itself without Vault
+  - can run entirely on its own without Vault
+  - can also work with Vault when older plugins still depend on Vault APIs

 - `Coffers-Legacy.jar`
-  - intended for older Spigot/Paper/Purpur-style server setups
+  - intended for older Bukkit, Spigot, Paper, and similar legacy-oriented server setups
   - compiled against an older server/API baseline so legacy servers have their own supported line
   - can also run without Vault, while still supporting Vault compatibility when needed

-This approach is cleaner than pretending one jar can safely support every Minecraft server generation at once.
+This split allows Coffers to support modern and legacy environments without pretending one jar can safely cover every server generation at once.

 ## Transaction History And Audit Metadata